Resident234/php.net/pages/www.php.net_language.oop5.static.php.md

 Turn everything into non-static.
 BUT: This would produce redundant data on every object of the class.

 Solution 2:
 Turn static $a on class A into an array, use classnames of subclasses as indeces.
-By doing so you also don&apos;t have to redefine $a for the subclasses and the superclass&apos; $a can be private.
+By doing so you also don't have to redefine $a for the subclasses and the superclass' $a can be private.

 Short example on a DataRecord class without error checking: